-Do you love words but wonder what an English degree can do for you?
+Do you love words and want to explore what an English degree can do for you?
 As a Northwestern English major, you will be challenged to read widely, think deeply and write boldly.
 You will explore God’s gift of language as a powerful means of creating, communicating and clarifying your worldview.
 You will craft essays, presentations, stories, plays and poems; hone practical analytical and communication skills; and receive advanced training in innovative reading and educational practices.
-Our English graduates have the confidence and skills necessary to serve and succeed as professionals in almost any field.
+Our English teaching graduates have the confidence and skills necessary to succeed in their future classrooms and beyond.

 Northwestern’s English professors have a wide variety of reading and writing interests and expertise, from poetry-and-prayer to environmental and agricultural literature.
-The faculty includes published writers as well as specialists in writing pedagogy.
+The faculty includes published poets and novelists as well as specialists in writing pedagogy.
+Explore faculty

 Reading and writing community

 Northwestern English majors are a tight-knit community.
 Close relationships develop through reading the same books and sharing your writing with professors and peers who will offer honest praise and constructive criticism.
 Small classes invite open, intimate discussion, and faculty members meet with students regularly for individual writing conferences.
 Explore opportunities to publish